authsignal/authsignal-ruby/README.md

 ### Response & Error handling

-Authsignal client come with 2 flavors of responses, by default calling the signal APIs will returns payload in hash.
+The Authsignal SDK offers two response formats.
+By default, its methods return the payload in hash format.

 Example:

 ```ruby
 Authsignal.enroll_verified_authenticator user_id: 'AS_001',
                                          authenticator: {